 The Four Pillars of YL – Lean Manufacturing

-Our lean journey began in 1993 with the help of The Goal by Eli Goldratt in combination with The New Manufacturing Challenge by Kyoshi Suzaki, both pictured below.
+Our lean journey began in 1993 with the help of The Goal by Eli Goldratt in combination with The New Manufacturing Challenge by Kyoshi Suzaki, both pictured to the right.
 These books focused on a combination of training, inventory, housekeeping and so much more!

 Standard Work to Improve Quality